-Anger Management Tips: Do These 6 Things Next Time You’re Angry
+6 Anger Management Tips To Try The Next Time You’re Angry

 You might think that anger management is only for people who are constantly filled with rage or inclined to lash out at others.
 However, we could all use a little help recognizing signs of anger.
 Similarly, we all need to learn how to calm down without repressing, and understanding how we can express our feelings appropriately.